Important Questions and Answers Regarding Tick Testing

 every tick tested within three business days of arrival.

-will receive a final results email with a unique link to your personal DNA report.
+will receive a final results email with a unique link to your personal DNA test report.

 with a physician should not wait until tick testing results are available.